Scully87/Angular-Phonecat/README.md

 # AngularJS Phone Catalog Tutorial Application

+## :construction:This Project is Still Under Development :construction:

 ## Overview

 This application takes the developer through the process of building a web-application using